Sum1Solutions/karen-read-trials/README.md

 # Karen Read Trial Evidence Tracker

-A static site comparing evidence and arguments presented to the jury in the first Karen Read trial (2024) and the retrial (2025).
-Built for clarity, transparency, and accessibility.
+This project is a public, open-source initiative to document and compare the evidence and arguments presented to the jury in both the first Karen Read trial (2024) and the retrial (2025).
+The goal is to provide a clear, referenced, and accessible summary of what the jury saw, heard, and was asked to decide—empowering the public, press, and researchers to follow the case with transparency and context.

-## Features
+## Project Purpose

-- **Landing page** (`index.html`) links to:
-  - The original evidence table (ChatGPT-3.5/o3 summary)
-  - The updated, LLM-generated table (ChatGPT-4.1/Cascade LLM)
-- **LLM Table** (`llm_trial_fact_table.html`):
+- **Transparency:** Present the facts, exhibits, and legal arguments as they were known to the jury, with references to original sources and media coverage.
+- **Comparison:** Allow side-by-side review of prosecution and defense narratives across both trials, highlighting how the evidence and arguments evolved.
+- **Accessibility:** Make complex trial information readable and navigable for all audiences, including those on mobile devices.
-  - Fully referenced with links to all public sources
+- **Public Interest:** Support informed discussion and reporting by providing a single, well-organized resource with links to all major news and official sources.
-  - Mobile-friendly and responsive for all devices
-  - Prominent link to the [WCVB evidence gallery](https://www.wcvb.com/article/karen-read-murder-trial-see-read-evidence-shown-to-jurors-in-courtroom/60793160)
-  - Ready for future mapping to official trial exhibit numbers (add to the "Exhibit(s)" column as available)
-- **Style** (`style.css`):
-  - Optimized for readability, accessibility, and mobile use

-## Deploy on Cloudflare Pages

-1. Push all HTML and CSS files to your Git repository.
-2. In Cloudflare → Pages, create a project and connect your repo.
-3. Build settings: Framework **None**, leave build command blank, output dir `./`.
-4. Deploy.
+## How It Works

+- The main landing page features the most current, LLM-synthesized jury-known facts table (with references), plus links to the original evidence table and a comprehensive list of sources.
+- All tables are fully referenced, with direct links to official trial coverage, news galleries, and key documents.
+- The site is non-partisan and does not advocate for any party or outcome.

-## Contributing
+## Collaboration

-- If you have the official exhibit list or want to help map facts to exhibits, submit a pull request or open an issue.
+This is a collaborative, open-source project.
+Contributions are welcome—whether you have updated information, corrections, official exhibit lists, or suggestions for improvement.
+Please open an issue or submit a pull request on GitHub.

-- For corrections, source suggestions, or feature requests, please open an issue.
+---

+**Not affiliated with the court or any party.
+For educational and informational use only.**

-_Last updated: 2025-05-14_
+_Last updated: 2025-05-15_